The piranha problem: Large effects swimming in a small pond: Piranha theorems

 where $\lambda_{\min}$ is the minimum eigenvalue of the second-moment matrix $\E(XX^\T)$ of $X = (X_1,\dotsc,X_p)^\T$. \end{theorem}

-Consider again the setting where $X_1, \dotsc, X_p$ are independent.
-In this case, the second-moment matrix $\E(XX^\T)$ will be the identity matrix, and its minimum eigenvalue will be $1$.
-Thus, Theorem~\ref{thm: regression piranha theorem} states for independent covariates, there may be at most $1/\tau^2$ regression coefficients $\beta_i$ with magnitude larger than $\tau$.
+Consider again the setting where $X_1, \dotsc, X_p$ are standardized and uncorrelated.
+In this case, the second-moment matrix $\E(XX^\T)$ will be the identity matrix, and its minimum eigenvalue $\lambda_{\min}$ will be $1$.
+Thus, Theorem~\ref{thm: regression piranha theorem} states for independent covariates, there may be at most $1/\kappa^2$ regression coefficients $\beta_i$ with magnitude larger than $\kappa$.
+In general, $\lambda_{\min}$ cannot get small without the explanatory variables having sizeable correlations with each other.

 \begin{proof}[Proof of Theorem~\ref{thm: regression piranha theorem}] The case where $\lambda_{\min} = 0$ is trivial.
 Thus, assume $\lambda_{\min} > 0$.
 In this case, the second-moment matrix $\E(XX^\T)$ is invertible, its inverse has eigenvalues bounded above by $1/\lambda_{\min}$, and